 In some states, firms have a limited ability to withhold incentive information, such as Michigan which provides full disclosure of firms' contracts.
 Interestingly, many of these contracts contain amendments, which are often admissions by the company that it cannot fulfill the initial terms of its incentive contract.
-These contracts are reported in the local press and include negative press stories on amendments that are sought after by companies to provide fewer jobs than initially
+These contracts are reported in the local press and include negative press stories on amendments that are sought after by companies to provide fewer jobs than initially pledged.9 Yet this transparency isn't complete, as the Snyder administration recently used a non-disclosure agreement with General Motors to avoid disclosure of its total tax incentives.10

-&lt;sup>8 McGaughy (2014).
+7 McGaughy (2014).

-&lt;sup>9 Walters (2017).
+8 Walters (2017).